Heart Station: Critical reception

 Upon its release, Heart Station received positive reviews from most music critics.
 An editor writing for Rolling Stone Japan awarded the album a complete five star rating, commending the album's "extremely high" quality.
 The editor also complimented Utada's song writing and composition, and finally highlighted "Beautiful World" as the album's best song.
 In another positive review, a member at Amazon highlighted the singles as the album's better cuts, but recommended "Boku wa Kuma" as the top track.
 Similarly, a staff member at CD Journal selected the singles as the best songs on the album, labelling the quality as "lavish".
 Although the album was not reviewed on the American website AllMusic, staff member David Jefferies highlighted the tracks "Beautiful World", "Flavor of Life", the title track, "Prisoner of Love", "Stay Gold", and "Take 5" as some of Utada's greatest songs.
 Selective Hearing staff members praised the composition and single releases.
 The members also highlighted the fact that they could "hear half the album through single releases."
 In conclusion, they said "This is totally worth picking up."

 Nevertheless, the album was also criticized, mainly for its apparent lack of innovation and having at least half of the album filled with singles, as stated by Daniel Robson from The Japan Times.
 He further explained, "But really, when you unwrap your ¥3,059 copy of Heart Station and realize that seven of the 13 tracks have been released as singles or B-sides, stretching back 16 months, you may feel a little short-changed."
-Through he identified this as a "common practice" in Japan, he complimented her vocals and highlighted "Fight the Blues" as the album's best track.
+Through he identified this as a "common practice" in Japan, he complimented their vocals and highlighted "Fight the Blues" as the album's best track.
 He also described the production of the single releases as "lazy".

 Tetsuo Hiraga from Hot Express was mixed in his review.
 Though he praised Utada's production on most tracks, he criticized her "merely exaggerated" song writing and vocal abilities, and called most of the music "tiring".
 Despite this, in conclusion, he stated that the album offers "some impact" to the listener.
-Although reviewing her 2009 album This Is the One, The Gaysian.com editor Ekin considered it "disappointing" that Heart Station "contained a very simplistic sound with not much emphasis on rich sounds."
+Although reviewing their 2009 album This Is the One, The Gaysian.com editor Ekin considered it "disappointing" that Heart Station "contained a very simplistic sound with not much emphasis on rich sounds."